-ATTENTION:The 2014-2015 online application forms for prospective scholars will be posted in August 2014.
-Keep in contact with your high school counselor for more details.
+ATTENTION:New applications for 2014-2015 will be accepted starting September 29, 2014.
 Frequently asked questions related to scholarship applications are answered here.

 More pictures from this year’s Awards Day can be found on the Smith Scholarship Facebook page.“One year ago today my life was changed forever.
 I remember it like it was yesterday.
 I was expecting results some time that week, and kept refreshing theSmith web page all Monday.
 All day I did not exit out of that webpage. ” -more

 “Since this summer began I have talked to a lot students graduating high school and college, and it has made me realize how blessed I am to have the Smith Scholarship.
 When I meet Ahrian at Desoto Caverns I had no idea that the scholarship she was telling me about would give me the chance to go to college debt free.” -more

 The Smith Scholarship Foundation is an intensive accountability program providing funding and one-on-one mentoring that requires continued self-assessment and goal planning to optimize college funding collectively for all of our scholars.
 Our program requires active leadership and cultural experience to foster community service and social accountability.

 Students are chosen from a competitive application process of more than 1, 000 annual applications.
 Those selected must have demonstrated an ability to overcome adversity and hardship and succeed in contradiction to the odds with a selfless commitment to give back to others while continuing to meet personal challenges to become independent self-sufficient young adults.

 The Smith Scholarship Foundation, established by Avondale Mills heiress Mignon Comer Smith, invests in the college education of economically disadvantaged students across the state.